 - Don’t leave food sitting in your sinks for long periods

-- Always wash any juice or other matters down the drain with adequate water
+- Always wash any juice or other matters down the drain with adequate warm water

 - Clean garbage disposals with ice and lemon at least once a week